Anastasia1130/SQL-Business-Report-ETL-/README.md

 # SQL-Business-Report-ETL-
 <h2>Description</h2>
-A fictional DVD rental company wants to

-mplementing functions, stored procedures, and triggers to prepare data sets for data analysis and manipulation, configures data extraction, transformation, and loading tasks in order to automate data integration..
+A fictional DVD rental company wants to know which film categories (genres) are rented most often by their customers.
+This report will answer this business question by implementing functions, stored procedures, and triggers to prepare data sets for analysis.

 <br />

 <h2>Languages and Utilities Used</h2>